Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Background and Data

 \subsubsection{Sampling and Key Variables}

-Our main data comes from Ele.me (\href{http://ele.me/}{ele.me}), a leading food delivery platform in China and a major distributor of digital coupons during the Beijing initiative in 2022.
+Our main data come from Ele.me (\href{http://ele.me/}{ele.me}), a leading food delivery platform in China and distributor of digital coupons during the Beijing initiative in 2022.
 As a major player in China's food delivery market, the platform holds over 30 percent market share and employs over four million delivery riders as of 2024 \citep{eleme2024,xinhua2025}.

 We implement a stratified random sampling design to select active individuals---defined as those who had placed at least one order on the platform within the past six months---from two strata: individuals who participated in the coupon program and successfully obtained coupons (treatment group), and those who participated but did not obtain coupons (control group).
-Using a 1:1 stratification ratio between these groups and after excluding invalid accounts, we obtain a sample of 11,765 unique individuals, with 5,980 in the treatment group and 5,785 in the control group.
+Using a 1:1 stratification ratio between these groups and after excluding invalid accounts, we obtain a sample of 11,765 unique individuals, with 5,980 in the treatment group and 5,785 in the control group.\footnote{The platform's privacy policy limited the number of user-level records we could extract, resulting in an analysis sample that is substantially smaller than the full population of coupon participants.
+To assess sample representativeness, we conducted an external validation using large-scale mobile-app usage data from a major telecommunications carrier, covering approximately 50 percent of Beijing's population.
+We identify Ele.me users in this dataset and confirm that their demographic composition closely aligns with our sample.
+See Section \ref{sec:daas} for details.}

 We obtain complete ordering records for each sampled individual covering a 69-day period from July 4 to September 10, 2022.
-This time frame encompasses the 41-day coupon program (July 18 to August 28), which we refer to as the treatment period, as well as two weeks before program implementation (pre-treatment period) and two weeks after program completion.
+This time frame encompasses the 41-day coupon program (July 18 to August 27), which we refer to as the treatment period, as well as two weeks before program implementation (pre-treatment period) and two weeks after program completion.
 Each order record provides information on the total order amount and the number of items---referred to as stock keeping units (SKU)---purchased.
-The order amount reflects both the consumer's out-of-pocket expenditure and any coupon discount subsidized by the government, which together sum up to the total payment received by the merchant.
+The order amount reflects both the consumer's out-of-pocket expenditure and any coupon discount subsidized by the government, which together sum to the total payment received by the merchant.